-Discussion
+6 Discussion

-In this section we discuss issues raised by the communityware approach.
+In this section we discuss issues raised by the CBG approach.
 We consider potential risks to privacy, and then discuss whether the approach can be more successful than shared-workspace systems have been in the past.

-Privacy Concerns
+6.1 Privacy Concerns

-There are two potential privacy issues with the communityware approach: first, that people will not want to make their individual workspaces available to others in the group (control over confidentiality); and second, that doing so will increase people's ability to intrude (control over solitude) (Boyle and Greenberg, 2005).
+There are two potential privacy issues with the CBG approach: first, that people will not want to make their individual workspaces available to others in the group (control over confidentiality); and second, that doing so will increase people's ability to intrude (control over solitude) [Boyle and Greenberg, 2005].
 These concerns were seen in our initial experiences with Multi-VNC.

-There are a variety of techniques for protecting both forms of privacy: for example, workspace overviews could show only low-resolution representations, or could provide a few seconds' warning to the target before the observer was allowed to see the workspace.
+There are a variety of techniques for protecting both forms of privacy: for example, workspace overviews could show only low-resolution representations (as done with Community Bar's tile view of the shared desktop), or could provide a few seconds' warning to the target before the observer was allowed to see the workspace.
 Similarly, controls could be placed on people's abilities to interrupt one another.
 However, these features do not always work, and might add so much effort that they reduce the informal collaboration that is the goal of the system in the first place.

 It would be best if the system gave people enough information to deal with privacy issues using social protocols.
-People manage to do this in real-world colocated groups: that is, people's workspace are visually available in an open-plan office, and others are able to intrude upon one's solitude with informal interactions - and yet, this is not seen as a major privacy problem.
+People manage to do this in real-world colocated groups: that is, people's workspaces are visually available in an open-plan office, and others are able to intrude upon one's solitude with informal interactions - and yet, this is not seen as a major privacy problem.
 The key is that in a co-located setting, there are clear physical and social constraints that help people protect information (e.g., by making sure nobody can see it) and prevent interruptions (e.g., by moving to an office with a door).
-It is possible that in a communityware environment, we will be unable to provide the degree of richness and subtlety that allows people to manage these issues in the real world.
-However, communityware is based on the idea of supporting some of the subtle interaction and awareness that happens in the real world, and so it seems at least possible that the right mechanisms and information sources can be found and represented.
+It is possible that in a CBG environment, we will be unable to provide the degree of richness and subtlety that allows people to manage these issues in the real world.
+However, community-based groupware is based on the idea of supporting some of the subtle interaction and awareness that happens in the real world, and so it seems at least possible that the right mechanisms and information sources can be found and represented.
 Part of our future work will be to investigate whether 'open-plan privacy' can in fact be managed in a distributed system such as Walkabout.

-Can Communityware Succeed in the Real World?
+6.2 Can Community-Based Groupware Succeed in the Real World?

-The most important question about the communityware approach is whether this new way of thinking about groupware has any more chance of success than the shared-workspace systems that preceded it.
-There are arguments both for and against, but the one compelling argument in favour of communityware, as explicated throughout this paper, is that it better matches the way that people really collaborate than does traditional shared-workspace groupware.
+The most important question about the CBG approach is whether this new way of thinking about groupware has any more chance of success than the shared-workspace systems that preceded it.
+There are arguments both for and against, but the one compelling argument in favour of community-based groupware, as explicated throughout this paper, is that it better matches the way that people really collaborate than does traditional shared-workspace groupware.
 This advantage is critical: a system that reflects real organization of work has at least a chance to compete, whereas systems based on false assumptions likely have none.
+Of course, this depends on the organization.
+An organization that (for example) is heavily based on a workflow model without much interpersonal interaction would likely not be well suited for CBG support.
+However, another organization that thrives on casual interaction and opportunistic work will likely do well under the CBG model.
+Our own environment is akin to the later, and our experiences using Community Bar as well as the Shared Desktop Media Item have been largely positive [Romero 07; Tee 06].